ON THE OLD TESTAMENT

 more, similar to what he did to the pharaoh of Egypt in the days of Moses.

-In this sense Jonah was more compassionate in wanting God to destroy it
+In that sense Jonah was more compassionate in wanting God to destroy it in

 even considered Him defiant, because Jonah was right about wanting mercy

 for Nineveh, but God sought justice, that His name might be glorified

 throughout the earth as a God who does not tolerate sin (Nahum

 Nahum 3,1-19 – 148 years transpired between the preaching of Jonah and

 Nineveh’s demise.
 That gives about 3 generations for the people of

 Nineveh to forget their encounter with God.
 Why didn’t Nineveh forget